How to Hike to BEAUTIFUL Grassi Lakes Near Canmore

 When is the Best Time To Hike Grassi Lakes?

 It is possible to hike to Grassi Lakes year-round, but attention must be paid to avalanche cycles in winter/spring.
-Avalanche control work is regularly done on Mt Rundle, and it is not advised to hike in the area during these periods, you can stay up to date on avalanche work in the winter on Alberta Parks.
+Avalanche control work is regularly done on Mt Rundle, and hikes in the area during these periods are not advised.
+You can stay up to date on avalanche work in the winter on Alberta Parks website.
 It’s also worth noting that the lakes will usually freeze in late fall and thaw in the early spring.
 Still we find Grassi Lakes a great year round hiking destination in the Rockies.

 The trailhead for Grassi Lakes is 2 km past the Canmore Nordic Center at the Canmore Reservoir.
 There is a decent-sized parking lot with enough room for about 100 vehicles, but this parking lot fills up quickly on the weekends.

-When the parking lot is full on weekends, you’ll find rows of cars along the road and uphill parked on the Smith Dorrien Highway.
-If it’s this busy, we’d recommend hiking somewhere else around Canmore or Kananaskis, but it’s hard to deny the appeal to the Grassi Lakes trail, especially for the ease.
+When the parking lot is full on weekends, you’ll find rows of cars along the road and uphill parked on the Smith Dorrien Highway, and there’s an extra parking area at the end of Ken Ritchie Way.
+If both these lots are busy, we’d recommend hiking somewhere else around Canmore or Kananaskis, but it’s hard to deny the appeal to the Grassi Lakes trail, especially for the ease.
 It’s truly an accessible trail year round, perfect for families.

-From the parking lot, a wide gravel trail that is well maintained leads up the lakes.
-It’s a gradual uphill climb that is easy for most to climb.
-However, it is a 200-meter climb, so don’t be surprised if you start to warm as you make your way to the lakes.
+From the parking lot, a wide, well-maintained gravel trail leads up to the lakes.
+It’s a gradual uphill climb that is easy for most.
+However, it is a 200-meter climb, so don’t be surprised if you start to warm up as you make your way to the lakes.

 There are two routes to lakes: an easy main trail and a “hard” trail that moves away from the main trail.
 Both trails, in our opinion, are easy.
 However, the hard trail is often not passable in the winter and spring.
 It’s quieter but challenging to pass slow-moving parties in the summer and can become congested.